Advanced Technical SEO: How social image sharing works and how to optimize your og:image tags

-- As a minor additional note, when sharing a too-large image directly (i.e., linking directly to the file itself), Facebook just shows a blank image – there’s no fallback file/function used in their ‘safe image’ cleaner in this context.
+- As an additional note, when sharing a too-large image directly (linking to the file itself), Facebook shows a blank image.
+There’s no fallback file/function used in their ‘safe image’ cleaner in this context.

-- Additionally, where cloaking is often a risky tactic in SEO (and frowned upon by Google), Facebook actively suggest (see “You can target one of these user agents to serve the crawler a nonpublic version of your page”) cloaking mechanisms as a method of managing scenarios with paywalls, struggling servers, and other scenarios.
+- Additionally, where cloaking is often a risky tactic in SEO (and frowned upon by Google), Facebook actively suggests cloaking mechanisms as a method of managing scenarios with paywalls, struggling servers, and other scenarios.

-- Despite claiming otherwise on their documentation, like Google+, Facebook’s crawler appears to ignore or disregard robots.txt directives – it’ll happily fetch Open Graph values from pages which are blocked by robots.txt files.
+- Despite claiming otherwise in their documentation.
+Like Google+, Facebook’s crawler appears to ignore or disregard robots.txt directives.
+It’ll happily fetch Open Graph values from pages which are blocked by robots.txt files.